lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC-KeyUpdate {#keyupdate}

 To provide forward secrecy in an even more efficient way than re-running EDHOC, EDHOC provides the function EDHOC-KeyUpdate.
-When EDHOC-KeyUpdate is called the old PRK_4x3m is deleted and the new PRK_4x3m is calculated as a "hash" of the old key using the Extract function as illustrated by the following pseudocode:
+When EDHOC-KeyUpdate is called the old PRK_out is deleted and the new PRK_out is calculated as a "hash" of the old key using the Extract function as illustrated by the following pseudocode:

 ~~~~~~~~~~~
    EDHOC-KeyUpdate( nonce ):
-      PRK_4x3m = Extract( nonce, PRK_4x3m )
+      PRK_out = Extract( nonce, PRK_out )
 ~~~~~~~~~~~

-The EDHOC-KeyUpdate takes a nonce as input to guarantee that there are no short cycles and to enable binding of the updated PRK_4x3m to some event that triggered the keyUpdate.
+The EDHOC-KeyUpdate takes a nonce as input to guarantee that there are no short cycles and to enable binding of the updated PRK_out to some event that triggered the keyUpdate.
 The Initiator and the Responder need to agree on the nonce, which can, e.g., be a counter or a pseudo-random number such as a hash.
-The Initiator and the Responder also need to cache the old PRK_4x3m until it has verfied that other endpoint has the correct new PRK_4x3m. {{I-D.ietf-core-oscore-key-update}} describes key update for OSCORE using EDHOC-KeyUpdate.
+The Initiator and the Responder also need to cache the old PRK_out until it has verfied that other endpoint has the correct new PRK_out. {{I-D.ietf-core-oscore-key-update}} describes key update for OSCORE using EDHOC-KeyUpdate.

 While the KeyUpdate method provides forward secrecy it does not give as strong security properties as re-running EDHOC, see {{security}}.